kevhen/CryptoCrawler/README.md

 > **CryptoCrawler** - Crawling information about Crypto Currencies from the Web, analyze them and present them in a Web-Dashboard.
-A project from a course at universtity of media, stuttgart.
+A project from a course at university of media, stuttgart.

 <br>